Are you looking for the best irons for beginners or the best irons for high handicappers?

 Our Choice: Iron Sets for an Absolute Beginner

 If you’re a brand new player that isn’t breaking 100 yet, I would suggest the beginners golf clubs from Wilson or Callaway.
 Many beginners will benefit from the control and ease of use, plus they are very low cost.
 Personally, I think the Callaway Strata is the best beginner golf set for 2020.
+You would be surprised at how much you can get selling your old golf clubs, after you improve you can always move up to the next level of irons without a gigantic financial hit.

 Our Choice: Best Irons for High Handicap